Lagrangian cobordism and tropical curves: From cobordisms to curves

 \subsection{Floer theory for cobordisms}

-Let $(X,\omega)$ be a symplectic manifold.
+Let $(X,\omega)$ be a symplectic manifold equipped with an $\infty$-fold Maslov cover.
 An \emph{unobstructed} Lagrangian brane consists of a Lagrangian brane $L \subset X$ together with an $\omega$-tame almost-complex structure $J$ on $X$ for which $L$ bounds no $J$-holomorphic disc and does not meet any $J$-holomorphic sphere.
-Any Lagrangian torus fibre $\iota: F_b \subset X(B)$ can be equipped with the structure of an unobstructed Lagrangian brane: in fact any almost-complex structure $J$ works, since the inclusion map $\iota$ is $H_1$-injective and $\omega_{can}$ has trivial integral over any 2-sphere.
+Any Lagrangian torus fibre $F_b \subset X(B)$ can be equipped with the structure of an unobstructed Lagrangian brane: in fact any $\omega$-tame almost-complex structure $J$ works, since the map $H_1(F_b) \to H_1(X(B))$ is injective and $\omega_{can}$ has trivial integral over any 2-sphere.

 An unobstructed cylindrical Lagrangian brane cobordism $V$ consists of a Lagrangian brane cobordism $V\subset \C^*\times X$ together with an almost-complex structure $J$ on $\C^* \times X$ for which $V$ bounds no $J$-holomorphic disc and does not meet any $J$-holomorphic sphere.
-We also require that outside a compact set, $J = i \oplus J_z$ should decompose as a direct sum, where $J_z$ is a family of almost-complex structures on $X$ parametrized by $z \in \C^*$; and we furthermore require that $J_z$ should coincide with the almost-complex structure $J_i^\pm$ attached to $L_i^\pm$ over the `end' of $V$ modeled on $L_i^\pm$.
+We also require that outside a compact set, $J = J_{\C^*} \oplus J_z$ should decompose as a direct sum, where $J_z$ is a family of almost-complex structures on $X$ parametrized by $z \in \C^*$; and we furthermore require that $J_z$ should coincide with the almost-complex structure $J_i^\pm$ attached to $L_i^\pm$ over the `end' of $V$ modeled on $L_i^\pm$.

 \begin{rmk} There are few techniques for ensuring unobstructedness of a given cobordism.
 It is for this reason that a more satisfactory treatment would replace the notion of `unobstructed' with `Floer-theoretically unobstructed' everywhere, which means replacing the additional data of almost-complex structures with the additional data of bounding cochains. \end{rmk}